Mikejonesab12/walkabout/readme.md

 Walkabout provides a continuously updated list of utility functions to help with building your simulations.

-Walkabout utility functions can be import from the utility sub-module like:
+Walkabout utility functions can be imported from the utility sub-module like:

 ```python
 from walkabout.utility import {function name}